-This post was inspired by my wife, Bonnett Chandler, whose exceptional consistency in “planning ahead” allows our professional practice and household to run smoothly and relatively “stress-free.”
+This post was inspired by my wife, Bonnett Chandler, MA, whose exceptional consistency in “planning ahead” allows our professional practice and household to run smoothly and relatively “stress-free.”
 What strategic actions can you take to steer clear of last-minute urgency and panic?
 The following tips can contribute to lower stress by preparing.

 7 Preparations for Lowering Stress & Aggravation

 - When possible, and before you need them, buy essentials like food, toilet paper, and clothing.
 Food and household supplies are continually used and must be replaced.
 Clothing continually wears out with each laundering.
 You’ll also save money on those purchases by shopping ahead of time for the best price and value.
 And purchasing in quantity when you do find good pricing allows you to have more inventory, which means fewer emergency trips to the store, saving you even more money and time.